AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

 in the upper right and then choose **Logout**.

 ## Node Configuration
 Next step is to configure the node settings.
 YouTuber Freddie Mac has a nice ASL3 installation and configuration video.
-See [https://youtu.be/aeuj-yI8qrU](https://youtu.be/aeuj-yI8qrU)
+See [https://youtu.be/aeuj-yI8qrU](https://youtu.be/aeuj-yI8qrU).
+Also see [ASL3 Menu](../menu) for details.